marigold-dev/training-nft-2/README.md

 ## Let's play: Buy some wine!

-Now you can see on `Trading` menu the `Wine catalog` sub menu, click on it.
+Now you can see on `Trading` menu the `Wine catalogue` sub menu, click on it.

 ![buy.png](./doc/buy.png)